mark-omarov/dotfiles/README.md

 This is meant to be a backup of my configurations.
 I use [stow][stow] to manage the symlinks, and a little hack to avoid issues with existing files.
 Be aware that the script to automatically apply configuration changes is destructive, and will essentially replace any existing files with symlinks.

+There are a few exceptions:
-The only exception is the `fonts` - as macOS does not support symlinks in the `~/Library/Fonts` directory.
-The script will place fonts in the directory (doesn't override existing files) automatically.
+- `fonts` - macOS does not support symlinks in the `~/Library/Fonts` directory.
+The script will hard link files to that directory (doesn't override existing if present).
 If you don't use the script - you can manually place the fonts in the directory.
+- `ssh` - it contains my **encrypted** private key, you don't have the key to decrypt the file, you will have to replace the file with your own.
+Don't forget to replace the public key as well.
+And if you were to use this repository - **don't forget to encrypt your private key** before pushing it to the repository.

 ## Prerequisites
 You can use any method to apply the configuration changes, but I use a script to automate the process.
 The script is written in bash, and requires the following packages to be installed: